 The operational nuances of traditional CDP

-With the recent changes around consumer privacy and looming demise of third party cookies, the ability to effectively capture and harness first party data has become more critical to survival than ever and quite frankly, is now table stakes in driving highly personalized experiences and remaining competitive.
+With recent changes to consumer privacy and increasing restrictions on third-party cookies, the ability to effectively capture and harness first party data has become more critical to survival than ever and quite frankly, is now table stakes in driving highly personalized experiences and remaining competitive.Â

-Traditional Customer Data Platforms (CDPs) have long been the backbone of customer data management and activation, offering a centralized repository for various data sources (behavioral data, first party attributes, customer insights, etc.).
+Traditional Customer Data Platforms (CDPs) have long been the backbone of customer data management and activation, offering a centralized repository for various data sources (behavioral data, first-party attributes, customer insights, etc.).

 These platforms primarily focus on aggregating and unifying customer data from disparate systems, thereby providing a single customer view.
 This unified data is then made accessible to marketing teams for various use cases and analytics.